 The lower decks of our three axle low loaders stand at 420mm and are good for up to a 50 tonne payload.

-We also run a number of two axle trailers whose lower deck stand at just 300mm and are good for a max 25 tonne payload.
+We also run a number of Broshuis two axle trailers whose lower deck stand at just 300mm and have SL hydraulic suspension.

 Low loader hire: Technical info

 Low loaders tend to be built with twin beams and removable floor sections, to enable loads to sit between the beams.
 Where the burden of a low loader trailer can be craned onto the trailer no practical problem is presented by the higher deck section over the rear wheels of the trailer.
 However, self-propelled machines cannot be driven onto the trailer, as they could be onto a flat or step frame trailer, using ramps.
 To overcome this problem, some low loader trailers are built with a detachable neck.
 The upper deck and neck of the low loader trailer can be unpinned and disconnected from the body of the trailer, driven away on the fifth wheel of the tractor unit.
 Self-propelled machines, such as road graders, combine harvesters, or cranes, can then be driven directly onto the lower deck of the low loader trailer.
 A low loader trailer may or may not have the ability to extend in length.

 On our fleet we have a variety of detachable neck low loaders and also have 2 and 3 Axle (7.5-13m) extending low loaders built to specification by Broshuis.